-Sasol – a global energy and chemicals company headquartered in South Africa – already had significant chemical manufacturing operations in Calcasieu Parish at the time of the drop in market rates for natural gas.
-The company identified the abundance of low-cost natural gas and ethane in the U.S. as an opportunity for growth.
-The company was eager to expand its operations in the U.S. and increase its capacity for chemicals production.
+Sasol – a global energy and chemicals company headquartered in South Africa – already had significant chemical manufacturing operations in Louisiana at the time market rates for natural gas began falling.
+The company identified the abundance of low-cost natural gas and ethane in the U.S. as an opportunity for expanding its chemicals production.

-Sasol executives and engineers developed plans for a world-scale petrochemical complex that would roughly triple Sasol’s chemical production in the United States, and establish the nation’s first commercial-scale gas-to-liquids, or GTL, facility.
-To successfully pursue these investments, the company required several critical resources.
+Sasol executives and engineers developed plans for a world-scale petrochemical complex that would roughly triple Sasol’s chemical production in the United States.
+To successfully pursue this investment, the company required several critical resources.
 The operation needed a solid petrochemicals infrastructure, access to interstates and highways, port facilities and several hundred acres to support such a large undertaking.
 The company also required a skilled and highly capable workforce and an investment-friendly business environment.

 Sasol finds the right location in Louisiana

 In early 2011, LED’s Business Expansion and Retention Group, or BERG, partnered with the Southwest Louisiana Economic Development Alliance and the Port of Lake Charles to identify potential sites for a new investment by Sasol in Southwest Louisiana.